 Some school Internet filters also allow filtering by keywords.
 If a webpage contains a blocked keyword or exceeds a set percentage of restricted keywords, users will be prevented from gaining access.
 This control is particularly useful for blocking sites that have yet to be uploaded to blacklists.

 Filtering controls can be applied globally for all users or set for different user groups – staff, students, or IT departments for instance.
-Some solutions also offer time-based controls, allowing school Internet filters to be set during certain hours.
+Some solutions also offer time-based controls, allowing school Internet filters to be set up for filtering to take place only during certain hours.

 Internet Filtering Solutions for Schools from TitanHQ

-WebTitan is a powerful content filtering solution that is a perfect match for schools, allowing them to carefully control the Internet content that staff and students can access.
+WebTitan is a powerful content filtering solution that is a perfect match for schools, allowing them to carefully control the Internet content that staff and students can access on all devices, including Chromebooks, Windows computers, and Apple devices.
 The solution can be installed as a virtual appliance or as a 100% cloud-based solution.
 Regardless which deployment option you chose, there is no need to purchase any hardware.
-All WebTitan school Internet filtering solutions can be run on existing equipment or in a public or private cloud.
+All WebTitan school Internet filtering solutions can be run on existing equipment or in a public or private cloud, and can protect both wired and wireless networks.